-RILA Retail Supply Chain Conference Focuses on Importance of Logistics Data
+RILA Retail Supply Chain Conference Focuses on Logistics Data

 The RILA (Retail Industry Leaders Association) annual Supply Chain Conference is one of the highlights of our year.
 This year’s conference, held in Phoenix, AZ, was well attended and featured speakers from some of the retail industry’s biggest companies, including Kim Vaccaro, senior manager of global supply chain solutions for Home Depot, Chris Baer, senior vice president of human resources, global supply chain at GAP, Inc., and Caroline Wanga, chief diversity officer at Target.